Automatic identification of diagnosis from hospital discharge letters via weakly supervised Natural Language Processing

-The BERT-based classifier is trained with the AdamW optimizer, using a linear learning rate scheduler starting from $10^{-3}$, with a weight decay of 0.01, for six epochs.
-Initially, only the last classification layer is trained, and after two epochs, the last BERT layer is unfrozen.
-After four epochs, the last but one BERT layer is unfrozen.
-These hyperparameters have been selected with grid search.

-We cannot perform a precise separate evaluation of all the pipeline steps since we do not have ground truth labels related to diagnosis strings and all their clusters.
-Because of this, we assess the performance of the whole pipeline on the classification task, implicitly evaluating all the previous steps.
-For the clustering, we can perform a specific evaluation limited to the clusters related to our bronchiolitis gold labels.

-In evaluating classification results, we compare our pipeline (\umbwl) with two baseline rule-based approaches that do not require supervision.
-The first one (\rbfull) looks for the presence of the term \textit{bronchiolitis} in the whole letter, while the second one (\rbdiagnosis) looks for the same term but only in the diagnosis strings extracted by Step 1.1.
+Additional pre-training of the transformer-based models on the E3C corpus was performed using the masked language modeling objective described in Section~\hyperref[sec:bert-pretraining]{Pre-training of a Transformer-based model for Italian medical documents (TPT)}.
+The models were optimized using a learning rate of $2 \cdot 10^{-5}$ and weight decay of $0.01$.
+A validation set consisting of 20\% of the corpus was used for early stopping.

-We assess in detail the performance of our classification model (Step 2.2) by replacing it with other simpler models.
-The first is the original Umberto model (\umbor), without our additional pre-training on E3C.
-The second one is an LSTM-based recurrent neural network exploiting Word2Vec embeddings (\lstmwl).
-The Word2Vec embeddings are derived from fine-tuning the Italian Word2Vec model on the same E3C dataset to provide the models with similar background knowledge.
-In particular, this network has the frozen Word2Vec embedding layer followed by a 32-unit LSTM layer, a dropout layer, a 16-unit fully connected layer, a dropout layer and the final output layer.
+The LSTM baseline consists of a frozen Word2Vec embedding layer followed by a 32-unit LSTM layer, a dropout layer, a 16-unit fully connected layer, an additional dropout layer, and the final output layer.